 This agenda item provides updated draft criteria for the Fish and Wildlife Resources Fund (FWRF).
 CWCB staff and the Colorado Attorney General's Office collaborated on the creation of the new draft guidelines.
 Previously, older grant guidelines and two Board Policies (15 & 20) governed the FWRF grant program.
-Staff has included a "redlined" and clean version of the new draft guidelines.
-The "redlined" version includes substantive edits from language used in the Board Policies.
-The Board Policies are also included as a reference.
+Staff has included a "redlined" version of the November 2022 version that incorporates suggestions provided by the Board.
+A clean version of the November 2022 version is also included.
+The Board Policies and statute (discussed below) are also included as a reference.